 It is easy to clean a glass bottle, and bacteria do not have space for growth.
 It is entirely safe for your baby because it lacks toxic chemicals like BPA that are dangerous to human health.

-Related: Advantages and disadvantages of glass milk bottles
+Related: Advantages and disadvantages of glass milk bottles.

 Silicone’s softness makes it the best material for the production of nipples and sleeves for bottles.
 It mimics the texture of a natural breast, making it easy to switch from breastfeeding to bottle-feeding.
 They are also long-lasting baby bottles.
-Using silicone baby bottles is one of the best decisions you can make as a mother.
+You can also buy silicone nipples for mason bottles as an affordable option.

 Stainless steel baby bottles are another safe alternative to plastics free of bisphenol.
 Unlike glass and silicone bottles, these bottles have high thermal conductivity for insulation.
 To solve this problem, some stainless steel bottles use a silicone sleeve to prevent heat transfer to the outside.

-Now that you know the danger plastic bottles pose to your baby’s health, here are some of the best non-toxic, plastic-free, and safest baby bottles.
+Now that you know the danger plastic bottles pose to your baby’s health, here are some of the best, non-toxic, plastic-free, and safest baby bottles.

 Features: plastic-free, silicone nipples, anti-colic system, bite-resistant, dishwasher safe

 The type of glass used to make Avent natural glass baby bottles is borosilicate glass.
 Avent is a fantastic choice for mothers combining breastfeeding and bottle feeding.
-The bottle has a widely shaped silicone nipple, similar to natural breasts, making it easy for babies to adapt smoothly.
+The bottle has a widely shaped silicone nipple, similar to natural breasts, making it easy for breastfed babies to adapt smoothly.

 It also has a unique anti-colic vent system that provides comfort for your baby by removing air from your baby’s stomach.
 Avent is heat and thermal shock-resistant, meaning you can heat the bottle and keep it inside a fridge.